 But, if one bet loses your profit will go all the way down to $60.
 Or -$40 in profit if you chose the all combinations option.
 Less fun!

 And worst of all, if one or none of the bets hit you will lose all $300 or $400.

 When to Bet Round Robins

-Not to sound like a debby downer, but round robins generally aren’t profitable bets to make in the long term, depending on the type of bets you are playing.
+Not to sound like a Debbie downer, but round robins generally aren’t profitable bets to make in the long term, depending on the type of bets you are playing.

 For starters – needing to win 66% of your bets against the spread to profit is a tough way to consistently make money.

 Round Robins can also get pretty pricey, depending on how many picks you end up playing.
-The example earlier was $100 per parlay, but even if you lower that amount to $5 but increase the teams to the 6 play screenshot earlier, you are risking $285 across 57 bets.
-This includes all of the 2-5 pick parlays, plus the full 6 pick one.
+The example earlier was $100 per parlay, but even if you lower that amount to $5 but increase the teams to the 6-play screenshot earlier, you are risking $285 across 57 bets.
+This includes all of the 2-5 pick parlays, plus the full six pick one.

 There is a way to be profitable in the long-term, though.
 Instead of betting on spreads at -110 odds, the best way to profit using round robins would be to take underdog moneylines at plus money.